Hacker culture: History

-The word "hacker" derives from the seventeenth-century word of a "lusty laborer" who harvested fields by dogged and rough swings of his hoe.
-Although the idea of "hacking" existed long before the term "hacker"—with the most notable example of Lightning Ellsworth, it was not a word that the first programmers used to describe themselves.
+The word "hacker" derives from the Late Middle English words hackere, hakker, or hakkere - one who cuts wood, woodchopper, or woodcutter.

+Although the idea of "hacking", in the modern sense, existed long before the modern term "hacker"—with the most notable example of Lightning Ellsworth, it was not a word that the first programmers used to describe themselves.
 In fact, many of the first programmers were from engineering or physics backgrounds.
+It was not until the mid 1940s, particularly in connection to the ENIAC computer, that some programmers began to see their expertise as a passion rather than a profession.

 There was a growing awareness of a style of programming different from the cut and dried methods employed at first, but it was not until the 1960s that the term "hackers" began to be used to describe proficient computer programmers.
-Therefore, the fundamental characteristic that links all who identify themselves as hackers is that each is someone who enjoys "…the intellectual challenge of creatively overcoming and circumventing limitations of programming systems and who tries to extend their capabilities" (47).
+Therefore, the fundamental characteristic that links all who identify themselves as hackers is that each is someone who enjoys "…the intellectual challenge of creatively overcoming and circumventing limitations of programming systems and who tries to extend their capabilities".
 With this definition in mind, it can be clear where the negative implications of the word "hacker" and the subculture of "hackers" came from.

 Some common nicknames among this culture include "crackers", who are considered to be unskilled thieves who mainly rely on luck, and "phreaks", which refers to skilled crackers and "warez d00dz" (crackers who acquire reproductions of copyrighted software).
 Hackers who are hired to test security are called "pentesters" or "tiger teams".

 Before communications between computers and computer users were as networked as they are now, there were multiple independent and parallel hacker subcultures, often unaware or only partially aware of each other's existence.
 All of these had certain important traits in common: